lucid-bs/LSUT/README.md

 If a map is seen to cause reproducable issues, the map shall be taken down and All Tools identified by Tool Metadata shall be subject to further investigation as outlined by Rule 2.4.

 # Rule 4: Procedure for Testing Tools.
 Tools are to be tested using a variety of inputs and outputs to ensure stability across multiple contexts.
-Tools should be used in at least 3 example maps to showcase the extent of testing.
+To meet a standard, Tools should be used in at least 3 example maps to showcase the extent of testing.
 Tools should also be tested alongside at least 2 other tools (if available) to show unified stability.

 # Standards for Testing Tools (STUB)
 The following standards shall be used for testing of tools to categorize them.